viniciusgerevini/godot-aseprite-wizard/README.md

 ## Known Issues

-You may see some weirdness related to Godot caching the resource in the editor.
-I've tried to workaround the cache the best I could, but you will still see some caching issues.

-None of those issues affect the game.
-They are editor only, meaning, you should see the most updated resource when running the game.

-###  Spritesheet file not showing on File Sytem dock.
+###  Spritesheet file not showing on File Sytem dock

-Changing focus from Godot to another window, and then coming back, will trigger a re-import.|
+Changing focus from Godot to another window, and then coming back, will trigger a re-import.

-### SpriteFrames dock showing outdated resource.
+### SpriteFrames dock showing outdated resource

 Godot is using the cached resource.
 Open another SpriteFrame and then re-open the affected one.
 You should see the newest version.

-### Warnings in the output related with image file importing.
+### Warnings in the output related with image file being imported

 Those warnings are related on how I import the image file the first time.
 You'll probably see them when importing the same file twice.
-Bad news, there is nothing you can do.
-Good news, those warnings do not affect the process.
+It does not affect the process.